Flint, Michigan: Print

 The county's largest newspaper is The Flint Journal, which dates back to 1876.
 Effective June 2009 the paper ceased to be a daily publication, opting to publish on Thursdays, Fridays and Sundays.
 The move made Genesee County the largest county in the United States without a daily newspaper.
 The Flint Journal began publishing a Tuesday edition in March 2010.

 The East Village Magazine is a non-profit news magazine providing information about neighborhood issues since 1976.
 The monthly magazine centers on the East Village neighborhood, outside downtown Flint, but is distributed throughout the city.
-The Uncommon Sense was a recent publication featuring critical journalism, satirical cartoons, and articles on music and nightlife, but it ceased publishing in 2007.
-In January 2009, Broadside became the current independent newspaper, exclusively available in print.
+The Uncommon Sense was a monthly publication featuring investigative journalism, political analysis, satirical cartoons, and articles about Flint music, art, nightlife and culture; it stopped publishing in 2007.
+In January 2009, Uncommon Sense editors and contributors began publishing Broadside, available exclusively in print.
+Its last issue was published in April 2014.
 In early 2009 Flint Comix & Entertainment began circulating around college campuses, and local businesses.
 This monthly publication features local and nationally recognized comic artists, as well as editorials, and other news.

 Two quarterly magazines have appeared in recent years: Innovative Health Magazine and Downtown Flint Revival Magazine.
 Debuting in 2008, Innovative Health highlights the medical advancements, health services and lifestyles happening in and around Genesee County, while Downtown Flint Revival reports on new developments, building renovations and the many businesses in the Downtown area.
 A new monthly magazine which began publishing in June 2013 is known as My City Magazine which highlights events, arts and culture in Genesee County.

-Online news source, FlintBeat.com was launched in 2017 by Flint-area native, Jiquanda Johnson.
+Online news source FlintBeat.com was launched in 2017 by Flint-area native, Jiquanda Johnson.
 The hyper local news website focuses on Flint City Hall, solutions journalism and public health in addition to their work covering neighborhoods and telling community stories.

 University publications include University of Michigan–Flint's student newspaper The Michigan Times, Kettering University's The Technician and the MCC Chronicle, formerly the MCC Post, which is a monthly magazine from Mott Community College.